usethesource/usethesource.github.io/about/architecture.md

 * All projects are continuously released on the `unstable` update site and maven repository (add link)
 * Projects have an independent release and deployment cycle when possible; but if dependencies are broken then release and deployment is synchronised.
+* External dependencies which are not on the Eclipse standard update sites and not in the Maven Grand Central get a separate feature released indepedently on our update site.

 ## Websites